katriellucas/lecarde-2/README.md

 ## Changelog

+#### [0.8.0.0] - 2023/6/1

+`ADDED` - Missing counterparts of brazilian-portuguese texts and pictures.
+(Aceearly1993 & Katriel)
+`CHANGED` - Two instances in Japanese script for consistency of second personel.
+(Aceearly1993)
+`CHANGED` - Soft reset command from F2 key to Ctrl+F2 key to avoid accident misinput.
+(Aceearly1993)
+`CHANGED` - Description ("Guide") screen UI to reflect global function hotkey changes.
+(Aceearly1993)
+`FIXED` - Unique icon of plain text object for better visibility in frame editor.
+(Aceearly1993)
+`FIXED`  - An attempt to address issues with frame speed in Alucard player's walking animation.
+(Aceearly1993)
+`FIXED`  - Graphic error in the Alucard event animation in St. Justin.
+(Aceearly1993)
+`FIXED`  - Issues with consistency of distances between text at S.Chinese title menu.
+(Aceearly1993)
+`FIXED`  - Finalized and restored unused brazilian-portuguese variant of teleport room embedded texts.
+(Aceearly1993)

 #### [0.7.0.4] - 2023/5/28

 `ADDED` - Recovered all brazilian-portuguese original dialogue, as well as fixed several issues and mistranslations.